USDA, National Agricultural Statistics Service, Michigan Field Office:

-- About 2,650 acres are devoted to wine grapes, making Michigan the fifth state in wine grape production in the nation.
+- About 3,050 acres are devoted to wine grapes, consistently ranking Michigan in the top ten in wine grape production in the nation.

 - Vineyard area has doubled over the last 10 years.

-- Michigan's 101 commercial wineries produce more than 1.3 million gallons of wine annually, making Michigan 13th in wine production.
+- Michigan's 140 commercial wineries bottle more than 2.7 million gallons of wine annually, making Michigan fifth in wine production.
 The vast majority of production is from Michigan-grown grapes.

-Wineries are popular tourist destinations, attracting more than 2 million visitors annually.
+Wineries are popular tourist destinations, attracting more than 1.7 million visits annually.

 Three types of grapes are used for wine in Michigan:

 - Vinifera varieties - these are the classic European varieties such as Chardonnay, Riesling (the most widely planted white), Pinot Noir (the most widely planted red), Pinot Grigio/Gris and Cabernet Franc; about 70% of Michigan's wine grapes are vinifera.
 Since 1997, 90% of the new plantings in Michigan have been vinifera varieties.

 - Hybrid varieties (sometimes called French/American hybrids) - these are botanical crosses between vinifera varieties and grapes native to North America.
 Typical names are Vidal, Chambourcin, Marechal Foch and Vignoles; about 27% of Michigan's wine grapes are hybrids.

 - Native varieties - actually close relatives of true native varieties.
 Typical names are Concord and Niagara.
 About 3% of Michigan's wine is made from these varieties.

 Most of Michigan's quality wine grapes grow within 25 miles of Lake Michigan.
 Here, the "lake effect" protects the vines with snow in winter, retards bud break in spring helping avoid frost damage, and extends the growing season by up to four weeks.